-By having a vision for your life and clear life goals on both short-term and long-term horizons, you have already defined the items that are important in your life.
-Once you do the work to prioritize and set your mind straight about the pain and pleasure your priorities generate, you must do the actual practical part of your time management, which is setting yourself into action.
+By having a vision for your life and clear life goals on both short-term and long-term horizons, you have already defined the important items in your life.
+Once you do the work to prioritize and set your mind straight about the pain and pleasure your priorities generate, you must do the actual practical part of your time management, which is putting yourself into action.

-At this point, you must think from big too small.
-That means that you look at your biggest vision and moonshot goals overarching your entire life, and break them down into smaller chunks.
+At this point, you must think from big to small.
+That means that you look at your biggest vision and moonshot goals overarching your entire life and break them down into smaller chunks.
 How small?
 As small as you can.
 Think of this progression:

 - 10 Years

 Yes, it’s crazy to think about it this way, but think about it.
 There’s a goal out there in your bucket list that you could accomplish by making small strides for one hour a day, or even one hour a week.